 More Info: Jimi Hendrix

 Let's unfurl this year's freak-flag for The Lovely Eggs.
 Quirky, alt-punk rock where there is little in message but lot of noise.
-Good noise that loose and messy but somehow altogether.
+Good noise, that's loose and messy but somehow altogether.
 The drumming is the driving force and sounds like logs are used for sticks.
 The vocals and lyrics are easy to sing (um yell) with and the guitar is spasmodic and loud like White Hills.
 Listen closely and you can hear 60's garage rock interlaced with Kid Congo.
 The year is young, but this English import may be the most fun album of the year.
 (See their opinion of "fake encores")

 Posted by KB on 3/21/2018